 Fort Worth Drug & Alcohol Rehab, Detox & Treatment Resources

-While Fort Worth is an up-and-coming city, it is also city that’s affected by drug abuse.
+While Fort Worth is an up-and-coming city, it is also a city that’s affected by drug abuse.
 Overall, Texas has one of the lowest drug overdose rates in the country, yet the drug overdose rates have increased nearly 80 percent since 1999.
 Even when a city has a low drug-use rate and a low overdose rate, it is still a number that is too high.
 One death from drug use is one too many.
-Tarrent county, which is one of the locations within Fort Worth, had over 500 overdose deaths between 2013 and 2015.
-The drug use and alcohol use affects more than just the users.
-Those closest to the users are often the most affected.
-These close family and friends can also play an important part in helping struggling individuals find the treatment they need to get off the drugs and return to a healthier lifestyle.
-There is help out there and you can recover.
+Tarrant County, which is one of the locations within Fort Worth, had over 500 overdose deaths between 2013 and 2015.
+If you struggle with a drug or alcohol addiction, there is help out there and you can recover.

 You’re not alone in this struggle.